devlabs91/selenium-automatic-testing/README.md

 1. Download and install latest version of virtualbox for your OS.
 2. Download and the Windows 10 iso available from microsoft.
 2.1.
 Create a virtual machine named 'Windows 10 Master'.
 2.2.
-Create a host only interface, and make sure to set 'Windows 10 Master' to use this interface only.
+Create a host only interface, add a DHCP server to the interface, and make sure to set 'Windows 10 Master' to use this interface only.
-3. Install Windows 10, make sure to create account "User", without any password.
+2.3.
+Install Windows 10, make sure to create account "User", without any password.

+    8.6G    /Users/user/VirtualBox VMs/Windows 10 Master

+2.4.
+Once installed create a clone that we will use as base called 'Windows 10 Base'.

+    2.1M    /Users/user/VirtualBox VMs/Windows 10 Base

 4. Attach the 'resources/iso/selenium.iso'
-3. Copy the Selenium folder in the iso to the Desktop.
-4. Download and Install Java JDK 11.0.2 from the iso.
 4.1.
+Install Java JDK 11.0.2 from the iso.
+4.2.
 Optional, install Firefox Setup 65.0 from the iso.
+5. Copy the Selenium folder in the iso to the Desktop.
 5. Disable UAC
 6. Disable Powersaving (Screen Off).
 7. Run 'shell:startup', and copy the start.bat from the iso into the startup folder.
+8. Add ENVs as follows :

+    ClassPath C:\Program Files\Java\jdk-11.0.2\lib

+    Add to Path :
+        C:\Program Files\Java\jdk-11.0.2\bin
+        C:\Users\User\Desktop\Selenium

+9. Restart once more, and open internet explorer, update settings, the firewall when requested, then shut it down.

+    2.2G    /Users/user/VirtualBox VMs/Windows 10 Base

 Now, your VM should be ready and auto start Selenium.
 Note the IP of the Server, once it start up, and you can proceede to test.